 Everything you need to know about how Axion customers are advancing science.

 The Axion Mini-Brain has been adventuring around the globe.
 Learn how you can join in on the fun.
-Our publications and news articles cover a variety of neuroscience disease and stem cell topics.
+Our four featured publications this month cover a variety of neuroscience disease and stem cell topics.
+Discover how the Meastro bioelectronic assay is making the news in helping understand neurodiseases.
 Don't miss a chance to meet us virtually at one of the upcoming cell therapy conferences.
 The Axis Tips describe the options for endpoint analysis in our software.

 The Axion team is expanding - discover if there is a role that is right for you.
 This month's publications span cardiac, neuro, and virology papers.
 Stop by virtually and say hi at one of our upcoming neuro or immuno-oncology conferences.
 Be the first to know that the new MEA Viability software module is about to be released.